-Based on its Management Philosophy that we contribute to the world by fighting disease and improving health with advanced technology, Nihon Kohden Group strive to contribute to the world through our business activities.
+Based on its Management Philosophy that we contribute to the world by fighting disease and improving health with advanced technology, Nihon Kohden Group strives to contribute to the world through our business activities.

-In recent years, the globalization of corporate activities has increased public interest in corporate human rights initiatives.
-At Nihon Kohden, we consider it extremely important to respect the human rights of our stakeholders, and in December 2020 we established the Nihon Kohden Group Human Rights Policy.
-By following the policy and promoting initiatives to respect human rights, we will contribute to the realization of a sustainable society.
+With the globalization of corporate activities in recent years, public interest in corporate human rights initiatives has been growing.
+As it is extremely important for Nihon Kohden to respect the human rights of its stakeholders, we established the Nihon Kohden Group Human Rights Policy in December 2020.
+By following the Policy and promoting initiatives to respect human rights, we will contribute to the realization of a sustainable society.

 Nihon Kohden Group Human Rights Policy